 QoS (Quality of Service)

 Quality of Service is easily my favorite and most useful feature for a home network but is also increasingly useful in a business environment.
 It allows you to select and prioritize the upstream and downstream traffic on your network, which can provide a performance boost for your current workflow, streaming services, online games/services, or demanding applications.

 Most routers will have a tab in their app/configuration page dedicated to traffic monitoring, but if not, navigate directly to the QoS tab.
 Turn QoS on, and then you can prioritize specific services as desired.

 You can prioritize devices on the network.
 QoS options can also allow you to see how your total bandwidth is being distributed by device, so you can spot anyone grabbing more than their fair or desired share

 Parental control, at a minimum, lets you establish time limits for when each allowed device (identified by MAC address or friendly name) can be on the network.
 So if your child has a habit of using devices long after bedtime, but you don't want to constantly play bad cop every night, no problem.

-Using your routers quick start guide can get you online in minutes but there is no guarantee the performance will match your expectations.
+Using your router's quick start guide can get you online in minutes, but there is no guarantee the performance will match your expectations.
 Manipulating some of the more in-depth settings is important when you want to get the most out of your network hardware.
-Hopefully you found this article useful when getting your network configured and check out our other articles below.
+Hopefully you found this article useful when getting your network configured, and feel free to check out our other articles below.